 This course prepares students to conduct digital forensic examination of computers, removable media and other electronic devices.
 Students will use digital forensics tools and techniques to analyze digital evidence pursuant to an investigation, while utilizing industry standards and best practices.
 This course will prepare students in the development and implementation of forensic incident response plans, policies and procedures.
 Students will engage in oral and written reporting outlining digital forensic analysis findings and conclusions, in a professionally acceptable manner, pursuant to administrative, civil and criminal legal proceedings.
-Only one version of B FOR 301 may be taken for credit.
-Prerequisite(s): B ITM 201 or B FOR 201 or permission of instructor.
-Offered fall semester only.
+Prerequisite(s): B FOR 201.

 B FOR 302 (formerly B ITM 302) eDiscovery Forensics (3)

 This course prepares students for the electronic collection, preservation and management of corporate information.
 It provides a foundation on basic corporate incident response challenges and proper collection methods for electronic data subject to legal and regulatory requirements.
 Students will utilize forensics tools for searching, culling and presenting corporate data, pursuant to administrative and civil eDiscovery cases.
-Only one version of B FOR 302 may be taken for credit.
 Offered fall semester only.

 This course prepares students to conduct a digital forensic examination and analysis involving complex cases, electronic devices and data, as well as other forensic processes utilized to ensure government and corporate continuity.
-This course will prepare students to develop and implement policies and procedures for computer forensic laboratories involving operations and quality control management.
+This course will demonstrate the importance of memory forensics through memory analysis with Windows, Linux, and Mac OS X. This course will prepare students to develop and implement policies and procedures for computer forensic laboratories involving operations and quality control management.
 It prepares students to compose and present oral and written reports that include laboratory audits, forensic analysis findings and court presentation material.
-Prerequisite(s): B FOR 301 or permission of instructor.
-Offered spring semester only.
+Prerequisite(s): B FOR 201.

-This course exposes students to procedures for conducting live network forensics of computer system components and data.
-It prepares students to collect, preserve, and examine networks, computers, mobile devices and relevant data that may be critical to an investigation.
+This course provides students with an overview of mobile forensics investigation techniques and tools.
+It exposes students to procedures for conducting live network forensics of mobile devices and data.
+Students will learn mobile forensics procedures and principles, related legal issues, mobile platform internals, bypassing passcode, rooting or jailbreaking process, logical and physical acquisition, data recovery and analysis, and reporting.
+This class provides in-depth coverage of iOS and Android platforms and prepares students to collect, preserve, and examine mobile data that may be critical to an investigation.
 Students will develop network incident response plans, policies and procedures relevant to corporate networks and data, as well as mobile corporate assets, such as mobile devices.
 It prepares students to compose and present oral and written reports that outline network and mobile device forensic analysis findings that are technically and legally acceptable in administrative hearings and court proceedings.
-Prerequisite(s): B FOR 203 and B FOR 301.
-Offered spring semester only.
+Prerequisite(s): B FOR 201.

 B FOR 401W Advanced Digital Forensics (4)

-B FOR 402 Digital Forensics Moot Court (4)
+B FOR 402 eDiscovery Forensics and Moot Courts (4)

 B FOR 410 International Cyber Conflicts (3)